-Adobo sa gata is a richer version of adobo made with pork and coconut milk.
+Adobo sa gata is a version of pork adobo cooked with coconut milk.
+It makes the sauce creamy and tones down the salty and tangy flavors.

 Jump to: